Home / Visiting Students / Undergraduates / Summer Undergraduate Research Programme (SURP) / Research Projects

 Project Description: | This summer project aims at introducing the student to core methods of empirical research regarding globalization.
 Emphasis will be placed on data collection and methods of empirical analysis.
 The summer project will be conducted entirely in English.
 The key outcomes are for the students to:

-(1) Develop the knowledge and understanding of the core principles of globalisation; |
+– develop his/her knowledge and understanding of the core principles of globalization |

 (In alphabetical order of CUHK department/school and surname of supervisor.)

-CUHK Supervisor: | Dr. Yee Kwan Elaine CHOW |
+CUHK Supervisor: | Prof. Yee Kwan Elaine CHOW |

-Language: proficiency in Cantonese is preferred |
+Language: proficiency in Cantonese/Chinese written or spoken is preferred |

 CUHK Supervisor: | Prof. Pik Shan Alice KONG |

-Research Project: | Lifestyle Factors & Team-Based Care in the Management of People with Diabetes |
+Research Project: | Lifestyle Factors & Team Based Care in the Management of People with Obesity and/or Diabetes |

-Project Description: | Project Objectives: – Through the active participation in a short-term project involving Hong Kong adults with obesity and/or diabetes, this attachment aims to inspire the students regarding the importance of team-based care and expose them to clinical research related to the examination of lifestyle factors, including sleep, physical activity, diet and their impact on physical health.
+Project Description: | Project Objectives: Through the active participation in a short-term project involving Hong Kong adults with obesity and/or diabetes, this attachment aims to inspire the students regarding the importance of team-based care and expose them to clinical research related to the examination of lifestyle factors, including sleep, physical activity, diet and their impact on physical health.

-Expected Learning Outcomes: – At the end of the attachment, students are expected to have a better understanding about the background regarding published evidence relating various lifestyle factors and physical health in patients with obesity and diabetes; study methodology in research related to these lifestyle factors and health; data analysis including descriptive statistics and some fundamental principals in doing statistical analysis to examine correlations; and how to conclude and write up a short report. |
+Expected Learning Outcomes: At the end of the attachment, students are expected to have a better understanding about the background regarding published evidence relating various lifestyle factors and physical health in patients with obesity and diabetes; study methodology in research related to these lifestyle factors and health; data analysis including descriptive statistics and some fundamental principals in doing statistical analysis to examine correlations; and how to conclude and write up a short report. |

 CUHK Supervisor: | Prof. Tsz Chun LAI Eric |